-How to Cook a Turkey Testimonials Page 9
+How to Cook a Thanksgiving Turkey Testimonials Page 9

 - Hi there, just writing to give a little feedback on your method.
 First time I’ve cooked a turkey that I didn’t deep fry.
 I have to say it was not only very easy but turned out great.
 Since I don’t roast turkey often, I didn’t really have all the proper gear, like a good roasting pot.
 I used a fairly shallow pyrex baking pan and covered it in tinfoil.
 I hadn’t read all the FAQs.
 So, I didn’t see you didn’t really recommend it.
 Needless to say, the bird turned out fine, the foil sped the process up a little, maybe shaved an hour off the time and the bird was still very moist.
 I seen you hadn’t had any feedback concerning roasting a bird covered with tinfoil so I figured I would let you know that it turns out just fine.
 And thank you for the recipe.
 Michael M., 11/24/11